Why Shade Matters at Coors Field

 For Afternoon Day Games (2:00-4:00 PM)

-Third base side seating (the northwestern side) is your primary target for afternoon shade at Coors Field.
+Seating behind home plate is your primary target for afternoon shade at Coors Field.
 The upper deck overhang provides excellent protection—more valuable here than at sea-level stadiums due to UV intensity.
-Club level sections on the third base side benefit from both structural overhang and the favorable sun angle from the NNE orientation.
-Upper deck sections on the third base side offer essential shade from intense high-altitude sun.
+Club level sections behind home plate benefit from both structural overhang and the favorable sun angle from the north orientation.
+Upper deck sections behind home plate offer essential shade from intense high-altitude sun.

 For Morning/Early Afternoon Games (Before 2:00 PM)